 ★ Third Reich Walking Tour of Munich – The most popular Munich walking tour by far.
 Spend 2.5 hours with a local guide seeing some of the best historical sites in downtown Munich.
 You can also book a private version of this tour just for your group.

 ★ Resistance against Hitler – Historical Walking Tour – Fantastic new option that focuses on Munich’s resistance activity like the White Rose and Georg Elser.
 (These sites aren’t offered on other tours.)
 All 5-star reviews, 2 hours long.
+Limited availability though, so keep checking back.

 Munich WWII sites in books